-The model results have been bias corrected using data from Rosebrook Avenue in Carrickfergus, this is necessary because there is no continuous monitoring at present of SO_2 and PM{10} in the Coleraine Borough.
-This modelling study will provide indicative results and will alert Coleraine Borough Council if concentrations in the district are likely to exceed the objectives and therefore whether local monitoring should be undertaken.
+The model results have been bias corrected using data from Rosebrook Avenue in Carrickfergus because there is no continuous monitoring at present of $SO_2$ and $PM{10}$ in the Ballymoney Borough.
+This will provide indicative results and will alert Ballymoney Borough Council if concentrations in the borough are likely to exceed the objectives and therefore whether local monitoring should be undertaken.